Mayonnaisu/manga-image-translator/README.md

 	*   [Webtoon Mode](#webtoon-mode)

 ## NOTICE
-### Some things have been changed & fixed, so it's recommended to update to newer components if you have installed it before.
-See the [UPDATE section for more info](https://github.com/Mayonnaisu/manga-image-translator/tree/main/my_tools#update).
+### <mark>Some things have been changed & fixed, so it's recommended to update to newer components if you have installed it before.
+See the [UPDATE section for more info](https://github.com/Mayonnaisu/manga-image-translator/tree/main/my_tools#update).</mark>

 ### Since the guide has become too long and complex than originally intended, I decided to simplify it.
 You can see the more detailed version of this guide [here](https://github.com/Mayonnaisu/manga-image-translator/tree/main/my_tools#-directory).